bodrick/awesome/TOPICS.md

 *   [moezbhatti/qksms](https://github.com/moezbhatti/qksms) - The most beautiful SMS messenger for Android
 *   [frankmorgner/vsmartcard](https://github.com/frankmorgner/vsmartcard) - umbrella project for emulation of smart card readers or smart cards
 *   [NativeScript/NativeScript](https://github.com/NativeScript/NativeScript) - ⚡ Empowering JavaScript with native platform APIs. ✨ Best of all worlds (TypeScript, Swift, Objective C, Kotlin, Java).
 Use what you love ❤️ Angular, Capacitor, Ionic, React, Svelte, Vue and you name it compatible.
+*   [samuelclay/NewsBlur](https://github.com/samuelclay/NewsBlur) - NewsBlur is a personal news reader that brings people together to talk about the world.
+A new sound of an old instrument.
+*   [AdAway/AdAway](https://github.com/AdAway/AdAway) - AdAway is a free and open source ad blocker for Android.

 ## contributions-welcome